Park Location: 300 King Street (map)

 Park Features: Bird watching, dog area, stream, walking trail

 There is a small off leash dog area along the trail.
 During the early morning and in the late evening migrating birds can be seen along the small stream.

 Park Area: 2.01 Acres

-Park Features: Fenced dog run, four lighted tennis courts, tennis practice board, parking, picnic tables, playground, shelter, and water fountain
+Park Features: Fenced dog run, four lighted tennis courts, parking, picnic tables, playground, shelter, and water fountain

 Montgomery Park has been adopted by the Old Town North Community Association.

 Park Features: Unfenced dog area, playground, & trail

 Playgrounds are also located at the adjacent Mount Vernon School site.

 Park Area: 2.71 acres (0.48 acres Facility Area)

 Park Features: Basketball court, parking, picnic area, and swimming pool with handicap accessible wading pool